 Step 1: Know your buyer profile

-Lead qualification occurs at the latter stages of your marketing funnel.
+Lead qualification typically happens toward the end of your marketing funnel.
 Before this, you should have created your buyer personas so you know your target audience and can focus on them during lead generation.
-The buyer person provides the characteristics and traits of your ideal customer.
+The buyer persona provides the characteristics and traits of your ideal customer.

 Step 2: Distinguish intent vs interest